k98kurz/sqloquent/readme.md

 and the test itself is [here](https://github.com/k98kurz/sqloquent/blob/master/tests/test_integration.py#L61).

-The second one is outlined in the "Using the ORM" section below.

 The models were scaffolded using the CLI tool, then the details filled out in each.
 The relations were set up in the `__init__.py` file.
 The integration test generates migrations from these classes using the CLI tool, automigrates using the CLI tool, then does inserts/updates/deletes and checks the db for correctness.
 (These files provide a basic schema for correspondent banking.)

+The second integration test is outlined in the "Using the ORM" section below.

 #### CLI Tool